freeradical13/freeradical13.github.io/index.md

 [Polysaccharides][] are carbohydrate polymers made of multiple sugars with glycosidic linkages.

-Storage polysaccharides are used by organisms to store energy for future breakdown and use.
-[Starch][] is a storage polysaccharide made of α-Glucose monomers (amylose being an unbranched starch, and amylopectin being branched).
+[Storage polysaccharides][] are used by organisms to store energy for future breakdown and use.
+[Starch][] is a storage polysaccharide made of α-Glucose monomers ([amylose][] being an unbranched starch, and [amylopectin][] being branched).
 Glycogen is like amylopectin but even more branched.

-Structural polysaccharides are used by organisms to build strong structural material.
-Cellulose and Chitin (like Cellulose but with an Amino group) are structural polysaccharides made of β-Glucose monomers (and unbranched because of the β-Glucose glycosidic bonds).
-Parallel strands may hydrogen-bond between the Hydrogens and Hydroxyls with other strands to form microfibrils.
+[Structural polysaccharides][] are used by organisms to build strong structural material.
+[Cellulose][] and [Chitin][] (like Cellulose but with an Amino group) are structural polysaccharides made of β-Glucose monomers (and unbranched because of the β-Glucose glycosidic bonds).
+Parallel strands may hydrogen-bond between the Hydrogens and Hydroxyls with other strands to form [microfibrils][].

 ## Lipids